-Is a Rat the Right Pet for You?
+Find Out If a Rat Is the Right Pet for You

 Rats need time out of their cage every day (ideally an hour or more).
 Whether this time is spent stretching their legs and exploring new environments or cuddling in your lap, daily interaction and attention are essential for a rat’s well-being.

 A rat's cage should be thoroughly cleaned on a weekly basis and spot-cleaned every few days.
 If you don't appreciate the smell of a dirty cage, consider how your rat—who spends nearly all of her waking hours just centimeters above her bedding—feels about stinky living quarters.

 Rats are nocturnal.
 This means their natural tendency is to sleep during the day and become active at night.
 Will your schedule allow you to spend time with your rat in the late afternoon or evening?
 Is there a relatively quiet room in your house where your rat can be housed during daytime hours?

 2. Is your family ready to care for a rat?

 If you're getting a rat for your child, think carefully about how this animal's care will fit into your family's schedule over the long haul.
 Can your son or daughter incorporate pet ownership into a busy after-school schedule and other commitments?